x3rus/glpi-nwipe/README.md

 update the inventory system GLPI (URL-project) with the new status.

 We used the  dban cd (URL-project) for one or two computer it's ok , and manually updated the GLPI web site.
-I use the glpi webservice plugins (URL) to communicate with the GLPI installation.

 This script should be use with a PXE server, you boot the computer on the network and
 this scripts will :
 	- Retrieve the serial with OCS inventory agent
-	- Search for the computer in your GLPI installation (URL)
+	- Search for the computer in your GLPI installation with webservices plugins
 	- Ask you to selected the computer (sometime serial number are associate to more than one computer)
 	- Update the status of the computer
 	- And wipe the Hard drive